Ahmed5720/PROJECT_NGINE/src/docs/DEEP_DIVE_ANALYSIS.md

 4. **Particle pass** – Blend, depth test (LEQUAL), no depth write; points from SSBO.
 5. **ImGui** – On top.

+**Choice:** Gaussians are drawn without depth test so that the mesh’s depth buffer does not cull them; correctness of transparency is delegated entirely to **sorting** (back-to-front).
+Particles are drawn after Gaussians and use depth so they can occlude or blend with the scene.

+**Alternatives:**

+- **Depth test on for Gaussians:** Would cull splats behind the mesh; could be desired for “inside room” scenes but would hide splats that should be visible behind geometry when the camera is outside.
+- **Depth write on for Gaussians:** Would prevent later splats from blending correctly where they overlap; the current “no depth write” preserves correct alpha blending at the cost of not writing depth for splats.
+- **GPU sort for Gaussians:** Would allow depth test and possibly depth write with a sorted buffer; the project chose CPU sort to avoid GPU sort implementation and buffer management.

 ### 1.3 Ownership and Lifetimes